jaspector

 Monday and Thursday 10 AM - 6 PM (appointments required 10 AM - 1 PM; drop-ins welcome after 1 PM)

-Do I need a building permit in Town of Randolph, VT?
+01 Do I need a building permit in Randolph, VT?

 A zoning permit is required for any land development, including: construction of new buildings or structures; structural alteration, enlargement, relocation, or reconstruction of any building; change of use; subdivision of land; excavation, landfill, or any mining.

-How do I apply for a building permit in Town of Randolph, VT?
+02 How do I apply for a building permit in Randolph, VT?

-How long does it take to get a building permit in Town of Randolph, VT?
+03 How long does it take to get a building permit in Randolph, VT?

-What work is exempt from building permits in Town of Randolph, VT?
+04 What work is exempt from building permits in Randolph, VT?

+Not all construction work requires a permit in Randolph, VT.
 The following work is generally exempt: Interior remodeling that does not change the footprint, height, or use of a structure and does not affect structural elements; Normal maintenance and repair of existing structures; Agricultural structures used directly for farming operations (owner must notify Zoning Administrator in writing before construction); Public utility lines and related structures; Accessory structures below certain size thresholds (confirm specific square footage with Randolph Zoning office).
 Note: Verify with the Zoning Administrator which projects are exempt from Randolph's Land Use Regulations.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Randolph, VT?
+05 How do I schedule a building inspection in Randolph, VT?